trevor-clarke/trevor-clarke/README.md

 👋 Hey there!

-I'm **Trevor Clarke,** a human based out of Canada.
+I'm **Trevor Clarke,** a human based in Canada.
 I work for [Shopify](https://github.com/Shopify) and contribute to [Storefront Renderer](https://shopify.engineering/how-shopify-reduced-storefront-response-times-rewrite).

 So far I've experienced <b>5 years of school</b>, <b>6 internships</b>, and countless <b>amazing people</b>.